Stewart Dickson: Councillor (1977-1981, 1985-2011)

 Dickson entered politics in 1977, when he was elected to Carrickfergus Borough Council representing Area A, the predecessor of the Knockagh Monument electoral area.
-He lost his seat to the Democratic Unionist Party in the 1981 local elections but regained it at the 1985 local elections and has been re-elected at each local election since then.
+He lost his seat to the Democratic Unionist Party in the 1981 local elections but regained it at the 1985 local elections and was re-elected at each local election until stepping down in 2014.
 He served as Mayor from 1992 to 1993.

 Member of the Legislative Assembly (2011-)

 He ran as the 2nd Alliance Party candidate in East Antrim from the 1996 Northern Ireland Forum to the 2007 Assembly Elections, alongside Seán Neeson but was not elected until the 2011 Assembly Elections; where he inherited Seán Neeson's seat following his retirement.

-Dickson was re-elected at the subsequent 2016 and 2017 Assembly Elections, and was returned again in the 2022 Assembly Elections alongside his running mate Danny Donnelly - who gained a seat from the UUP's Roy Beggs.
+Dickson was re-elected at the 2016 and 2017 Assembly Elections, and was returned again in the 2022 Assembly Elections alongside his running mate Danny Donnelly - who gained a seat from the UUP's Roy Beggs.